apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 The `Interceptor` instance would **define new instance at the current package level**, rather than creating a new instance each time a method is intercepted.

-Therefore, please try not to define intercepted objects in the interceptor, and instead use `Invocation.Context` to pass data.
+Therefore, do not declare objects in the interceptor, and instead use `Invocation.Context` to pass data.

 ##### Package Path